 Block E. Enter the applicable unrelated business activity code(s) that specifically describes the organization's unrelated business activity.
-If a specific activity code does not accurately describe the organization's activities, then choose a general code (listed on page 23) that best describes its activity.
+If a specific activity code does not accurately describe the organization's activities, then choose a general code (listed later) that best describes its activity.